Trivedi-Abhishek/Spring-Boot-Rest-Project/README.md

 # Spring-Boot-Rest-Project
-Create Rest API for Employee directory
+Create Rest API for Employee directory,
 REST Clients should be able to:
 1. Get a list of Employees
 2. Get employee by employee Id